ClaudiaBrauer/Hydrology-Basics/README.md

 # Hydrology-Basics

+**Contents**

+I will upload interactive figures and other material explaining basic hydrological concepts.

 **Courses**

 [Water 1](https://ssc.wur.nl/Handbook/Course/HWM-10303) and [Water 2](https://ssc.wur.nl/Handbook/Course/AEW-23803) are first-year BSc courses on water sciences at Wageningen University.
 Water 1 is compulsory for all students from 5 BSc programmes and Water 2 for the 3 international programmes listed below: